 Trello Power-Ups are powerful integrations you can turn on and off from your Trello boards whenever you want to give more depth or complexity to a workflow.
 This means you can enable them only when and where it's meaningful for your work, a great way to create custom processes without adding clutter.

-With the Dropbox Power-Up, you can strengthen your team's workflow with the power of both tools in one place:
+With the Dropbox Power-Up, you can strengthen your team's workflow by bringing your content directly into where you are managing projects in Trello:

 So, how does the Dropbox Power-Up work?